Click here for a list of FREE WIFI LOCATIONS IN ELKHART COUNTY

 - As is the case with any material (e.g. books, etc.) provided to a student during the school year, the student and the student’s family are responsible for damage to the iPad not covered by Apple Care+ and would be expected to reimburse the district should the iPad be irreparable or lost.
 The district is offering insurance for stolen iPads through a third party, Worth Insurance.
 Insurance with Worth Ave Group is recommended to protect student iPads against theft.
 The insurance policies provide replacement cost coverage and protects the device both on and off school grounds.
 Insurance is not mandatory, but those who opt out take 100% responsibility for all replacement costs.
 The insurance for theft through Worth Ave Group is $14 for the year.

 - The cost for for a lost or stolen iPad without insurance will be $325.
 The link to purchase iPad insurance is: https://gpo.worthavegroup.com/gpo/elkhartcs/

 Learning in a 1:1 environment with iPads creates opportunities that would not be possible without technology.
 In order for students to have productive and enjoyable lives, they must develop up-to-date knowledge and skills required by employers in the 21st century.
 Students must increasingly collaborate with others, communicate effectively, think critically, and be creative in solving problems or completing tasks.

 Students can use the iPads to discover so much about the world through investigations because of the access to sources reaching far outside the walls of Elkhart Community Schools.
 Putting these devices into the hands of students allows them to access a world filled with information and opinions far different from those directly surrounding them.

 Increase engaging, rigorous student-centered learning experiences

 Teach students 21st century literacy skills

-- Prepare students to be college, career, and life ready.
+Prepare for success in future college, career, and life pursuits

 Timeline of Full Implementation